 - Hours of daylight: 7 hours and 2 minutes

-A visit to Thingvellir National Park or the Hvalfjordur fjord, both a 40-minute drive from Reykjavik, can greatly improve your chances of a spectacular light show.
+There are numerous great northern lights hotels further away from the capital that offer better viewing.
+A visit to Thingvellir National Park or the Hvalfjordur Fjord, both a 40-minute drive from Reykjavik, can greatly improve your chances of viewing the northern lights at their brightest.

 You can also pick up a Reykjavik rental car and hunt for the northern lights yourself out in nature.
-You'll want to ensure the aurora forecast is rated above three and check the cloud cover to find the places with the clearest skies.
+However, make sure the aurora forecast is rated above three and check the cloud cover to find the places with the clearest skies.

-At this time of year, you should only rent four-wheel-drive vehicles like jeeps or SUVs.
+At this time of year, we recommend renting four-wheel-drive vehicles, like jeeps or SUVs.
 All rental cars should be equipped with winter tires to ensure maximum traction on snowy roads.
-Renting a car in Iceland in January does come with risks and should only be undertaken by confident drivers experienced on icy country roads.
+Renting a car in Iceland in January can be risky and should only be done by confident drivers experienced on icy country roads.

 - Learn more: Best Guide to Rental Car Sizes in Iceland